 The rainfall increase in association with Kelvin waves is about three times the daily mean with the approach of the convectively active phase of Kelvin wave and decreases dramatically when the suppressed phase of the wave arrives.

 Composite analysis shows that low-level convergence leads the enhanced Kelvin convection which is an important feature for an eastward moving wave.
 The analysis of the vertical structure of the waves shows that as the convectively active phase of the wave passes the base point the surface winds change from easterly to westerly and at the upper levels the winds change from westerly to easterly.
 It also showed that the winds at the surface are weaker compared to those aloft.
 The research also found that there is warming two days prior to when the wave arrives at the base point and this is followed by cold anomalies.
 This could serve as a forecast tool for the arrival of Kelvin waves in the region but further investigation should be made into this.
-As this occurs, the column moistens at the lower levels which are associated with shallow convection and lasts till a day prior to the peak in convection.
+As this occurs, the column moistens at the lower levels which are associated with shallow convection and lasts till a day prior to the peak in convection. ?

 This research highlighted the presence of marked difference between Kelvin waves over the eastern Pacific and those over the continent.
 The main difference between the two environments is shown to be with the temperature and specific humidity fields.
 While the warming anomaly extends to the base point with Kelvin waves over the eastern Pacific, it terminates a day before the wave arrives the base point with waves over Africa.
 It is also anomalously cold over the continent during the period that the active phase is over the base point than over the eastern Pacific.
 This can explain why the downdraft over the ocean is weaker than over the continent.